 Because of the very complex domain and siloed organizational context we also utilize mocks for the connected car backends and the end-device.
 We work independent of other teams, we monitor changes to the API we call and can react immediately, and we can test the end user experience anywhere in the world.

 There are more ways to decouple hard and software development.
-One is standardized APIs and treating the API itself as a product itself.
+One is standardized APIs and treating the API itself as a product.
 Another one is to automate end-to-end tests.
-We will follow up on those in the next article.